IMISE/fhir4fair-swat4hcls2024/docs/tutorial.md

 ### Todo

-## Reference Example LIVERT(W)OHEAL (L2H)
+## Reference Example L2H
-As a reference example and to show the expressiveness of different Implmentation Guides, we developed serializations in different formats for an overarching clinical trial.
+As a reference example and to show the expressiveness of different Implmentation Guides, we developed serializations in different formats for an overarching clinical trial: LIVERT(W)OHEAL (L2H).

 ### Normative references
 * clinicaltrials.gov